Architectural Solar Solutions

 Building-Integrated Photovoltaics (BIPV)

 Building-integrated photovoltaics (BIPV) take solar technology to the next level.
-They embed PV modules directly into a building’s envelope.
-Instead of traditional cladding materials, these structures use solar panels as an essential component of the building’s design.
+Specifically, they place PV modules directly into a building’s outer walls or surfaces.
+Instead of traditional covering materials, these structures use solar panels as an essential component of the building’s design.

 Key Applications:

-• Solar Facades: Vertical solar panels replace traditional building materials, generating energy while maintaining modern aesthetics.
+• Solar Facades: Vertical solar panels replace traditional building materials, generating energy while maintaining modern appearances.

-• Solar Glass: Transparent or semi-transparent PV glass can be used in windows, skylights, and curtain walls to produce electricity without obstructing natural light.
+• Solar Glass: Transparent or semi-transparent PV glass can be used in windows, skylights, and curtain walls to produce electricity without blocking natural light.

 • Roofing Systems: BIPV panels can replace standard roofing materials, providing both structural integrity and solar energy generation.